 What is Jaggery?

-Jaggery also known as gur in Hindi is a concentrated and unrefined product of cane sugar or date palm.
+Jaggery, also known as gur in Hindi is a concentrated and unrefined product of cane sugar or date palm.
 Jaggery and similar products are used as a healthier replacement of refined sugar in Asia, Latin America, and the Caribbean.
-However, it’s known with different names in every region.
+However, it's known by different names in every region.